ScholaMates/NeuraLearn-Hardware/README.md

 # NeuraLearn Hardware Design

-This repository contains the electrical schematics, PCB layouts, and 3D enclosure designs for the NeuraLearn AI Tutor.
+This repository contains the electrical schematics, PCB layouts, and 3D enclosure designs for the NeuraLearn product.

 ## Wiring Diagram